Star Trek Series.. The best series of all time

 Nonetheless, I was allowed to do things that I hadn’t been allowed to do for five or six years.
 I went on away teams, I was in charge of staff, I had my pips back, I had phasers, I had all the equipment again; and it was fabulous.
 I was absolutely thrilled.”

 During her time on the show, she became close friends with her co-stars Jonathan Frakes (who played her on-again/off-again lover Commander Riker); Michael Dorn (Lieutenant Worf, also an on-screen love interest); and Brent Spiner (who played Lieutenant Commander Data).
 Cast members Spiner and Dorn were groomsmen at her wedding.

 Moreover, she usually wore hair-pieces for her role as Deanna Troi in Star Trek: The Next Generation.
 Sirtis’ real hair was slightly shorter; and although curly, was not as bouffant as her character’s.
 However, Sirtis’ real hair was used in the pilot episode.
 Also in the first six episodes of season six; in which Troi sported a more natural looking pony-tailed style.

-She was also asked to create an accent that was exactly like her grandmother who was diagnosed with breast cancer; (described as a mixture of Eastern European and Hebrew) for her character.
+She was also asked to create an accent that was exactly like her grandmother who was described as a mixture of Eastern European and Hebrew for her character.
 Although her natural accent is English.
 Over time, the accent was adjusted and became more Americanized.

 Sirtis has also reprized her character of Deanna Troi in the feature films, Star Trek Generations (1994); Star Trek: First Contact (1996); Star Trek: Insurrection (1998); and Star Trek: Nemesis (2002).
 Furthermore, she also appeared in Star Trek: Voyager for three episodes toward the end of the series (1999 and 2000); and also in the series finale of Star Trek: Enterprise (2005).